ITAM

 2️⃣ Always-On asset discovery.
 If it breathes cloud, we see it.

-• Discovery across AWS, Azure, GCP — synced straight into the CMDB and ITAM.
+• Discovery across AWS, Azure, GCP — synced straight into the CMDB and ITAM process.

 • Anything missing tags or ownership?
 Flagged.